Skip to main content

 74 ///

-75 /// The resolver name _should_ be unique, but it is not required to be.
+75 /// The resolver name _should_ be unique, but it isn't required to be.
 Metrics for the resolver will be

-76 /// emitted using the given name, so in cases where the name is not unique, those metrics will be aggregated
+76 /// emitted using the given name, so in cases where the name isn't unique, those metrics will be aggregated

-77 /// together and it will not be possible to distinguish between the different resolvers.
+77 /// together and it won't be possible to distinguish between the different resolvers.

 78 ///